 Some of the health benefits that are claimed for feeding dogs a raw food diet include:

 - Fewer food allergy problems

 - Fewer weight problems – more lean muscle and less body fat

 - Better energy

-There are different ways to feed your dog a fresh raw diet.
+There are different ways to feed your canine a fresh raw dog food.
 If you want to prepare a raw food diet for your dog yourself, you can feed raw meaty bones as part of the diet.
 This kind of diet includes organ meat, muscle meat, eggs, dairy, vegetables, fruits, and even some grains.
-T

 he diet can be tailored specifically for your dog, depending on his needs.
 Some people like to use a prey model diet that tries to mimic the diet of the wolf in the wild.
 It focuses on large chunks of meat with small amounts of bone, some organs and eggs.

 If you are interested in feeding the prey model diet you should read about it and understand it fully to make sure your dog is receiving all of the nutrients he needs.
 Talk to people who feed these diets and get some advice, especially about supplements.